DIVERSITY & ACCESSIBILITY

 If you have concerns about consent or possible violations, please contact the Helping Paws desk or Safety staff at X platform

-Do not shame the interests of others (sexual or otherwise) in word, action, or behaviour.
+Do not shame the interests of others (sexual or otherwise) in word, action, or behavior.

-Do not shame people’s bodies or self-expression in word, action, or behaviour.
+Do not shame people’s bodies or self-expression in word, action, or behavior.

 Do not photograph anyone who has not given you express consent.
 Do not tag people on social media without their express consent.
 There is an event photographer who will be taking photos and doing their best to blur out those who do not consent and those that don’t wish to have their photos taken which will be wearing a red lanyard and badge.